 Linguee.fr allows you to search for a term or phrase in bilingual texts (French – English, English – French, English – German, English – Spanish or English – Portuguese) that have been translated by professionals.
 Many of them are official European Union texts.
 It is essentially an easier way to search the internet for a specific word, and it turns the texts into a comparative corpus.
 Linguistics nerd will love it!

 Poliglottus offers basic vocabulary of 1,300 words in English, Spanish, French, German and Italian and basic verb forms in English, Spanish, French, German, Italian, Portuguese and Sardinian – though only two languages can be compared at once and the lists are not labeled (no themes for vocabulary and no tenses for verbs).

 Romanica Intercom is a site for comparing and learning the grammar of the main Romance languages (Portuguese, Spanish, Catalan, Italian and French), though it is a bit hard to navigate and the interface is only available in Catalan or Spanish.

 Gilles’ Langues site in French, English, Italian, Spanish and German is very helpful too.
 He includes some memory games to play as well as PDF and EPUB versions of his vocabulary lists PLUS lots of mp3s of the words.

-BePolyglot was a pay language portal about the 5 main Romance languages.
-Below is an example of one of their free pages.
+BePolyglot was a pay language portal about the 5 main Romance languages that offered multilingual vocabulary lists.
 [Unfortunately this website no longer exists, but you can view the free pages using the Internet Archive.]